wso2/docs-ei/en/streaming-integrator/docs/admin/minimum-ha-deployment.md

 !!! note

-    - Note that the following configurations need to be done in the <SP_HOME>/conf/worker/deployment.yaml file for both the WSO2 SP nodes in the cluster.
+    - Note that the following configurations need to be done in the <SI_HOME>/conf/server/deployment.yaml file for both the WSO2 SI nodes in the cluster.
-    - If you need to run both SP instances in the same host, make sure that you do a port offset to change the default ports in one of the hosts.
+    - If you need to run both SI instances in the same host, make sure that you do a port offset to change the default ports in one of the hosts.
 For more information about the default ports, see Configuring Default Ports.

 See below the steps and configuration details need to carry out to configure the HA cluster.